guillaume-be/guillaume-be.github.io/_posts/2020-05-30-sentence_piece.md

 This C++ implementation takes **9.7µs** and **29.8µs**, respectively.
 The Rust version (with all compiler optimizations) takes **29µs** for the first and **614.5µs** for the second sentence.

-*Oops!* That is 3 times faster than C++ for the short sentence and more than an order of magnitude slower for longer sentence.
+*Oops!* That is 3 times slower than C++ for the short sentence and more than an order of magnitude slower for the longer sentence.

 Looking back at the implementation, one can notice the inefficiency during the forward pass: the nested loop will causes `N²` lookups into a very large `HashMap`.
 Using the [hashbrown](https://github.com/rust-lang/hashbrown) port of  Google's  [SwissTable](https://abseil.io/blog/20180927-swisstables) allows to take these times down to 14.2µs and 238.9µs.
 This is better but we definitely still have a problem for longer inputs because of this `N²` complexity!